cjturetzky/sar_project/README.md

 add_team_member(member): Adds a new member to the team, and notifies all team members of the new teammate

 get_team_members, get_op_status, get_team_status: Returns the list of team members, operation status, and team status respectively

+notify_team(message): Makes a call to google's Gemini API to generate a human readable message, alongside safety and efficiency recommendations.